Divya-GS-1/WordPress/README.md

     </clipboard-copy>
   </div></div>
 <ul dir="auto">
-<li>Run the TestNG.xml file.
-You can even run as mvn test which will trigger the TestNG.xml</li>
+<li>Run the SmokeSuite.xml file.
+You can even run as mvn test which will trigger the SmokeSuite.xml</li>
 </ul>
 <hr>